Carvago/career-framework/tech/career-framework/performance-reviews.md

 When you receive the competency scores of a given employee, update the tech-wide payroll sheet with the scores and bump the reviewed column to performance review date.
 In addition, **review the payroll sheet**, identify whether the employees deserve a salary increase (review the last raise date, their minimum and index) and validate the increase with the 1st level manager.
 Make sure the salaries are fair, and nobody is under the minimum.
 Good practice is to also review the personal goals of independent contributors and provide adjustment feedback to the team leads, if necessary.

-## Consistency within Larger Organization
+### Consistency Checks (Calibration)

 With a large organization, it is important that we are consistent in the evaluation across various families, teams and managers.
-It starts with performance review training for managers and workshops that serve as a platform where people can share their difficult conversations and learn from each other.
-At the same time, engineering leadership is performing sanity check at the end of each performance review cycle to check if there are any anomalies that would be worth looking into.
+At the same time, engineering leadership is performing sanity checsk at the end of each performance review cycle to identify possible anomalies that would be worth looking into.

 It is responsibility of family leads to go through the following steps:
 - Add latest performance review results to `Reviews` sheet in the tech-wide payroll file.
 This sheet contains historical ratings so it's a data source that can be used to understand the 'delta' (change of employees' progress since previous performance review)